 Phase 6

 Publish Initial Report for public comment following consensus on mechanism and responses to charter questions that meet legal, fiduciary, and audit constraints.

-See https://community.icann.org/x/zQK8BQ for further details.

-To facilitate deliberation on key concepts, the WG has been using surveys to collect input, and this approach was found to be quite successful to review the outcome of the initial run-through of charter questions as well as surveys conducted to date (see https://community.icann.org/x/PNrRAw).
+Following the close of the public comment forum, the CCWG spent a considerable amount of time reviewing and addressing the input received (see https://community.icann.org/x/zYMWBg) and accordingly finalized its responses to the charter questions and recommendations.

 Summary of Deliberations